LKirst/edupsyadmin/README.md

     $ uv tool install edupsyadmin

+You may get a warning that the `bin` directory is not on your environment path.
-If you use uv, add the bin directory to your **environment path** permanently or just for the current session.
+If that is the case, copy the path from the warning and add it directory to your **environment path** permanently or just for the current session.
-To get the bin directory, run

-    $ echo $UV_TOOL_BIN_DIR

-To add the bin directory to the path for your current session, run

-    $ uv tool update-shell

 Run the application: